dragmakex/LunchSphere/README.md

 #### Idea A
 <img src="Deliverables/LowFiPrototyping/IdeaA/Storyboard/IMG_1247.JPG" alt="Storyboard Idea A" title="Storyboard Idea A" width="500" height="600" />

 This version of the app illustrates the convenience of automated lunch scheduling for busy students.
-Without the hassle of daily planning, Mika receives timely notifications about lunch matches with friends.
+Without the hassle of daily planning, one receives timely notifications about lunch matches with friends based on the selected availability in the beginning of the week.

 <img src="Deliverables/LowFiPrototyping/IdeaA/Paper/ideaA_2.jpg" alt="Paper Prototype Idea A 2" title="Paper Prototype Idea A 2" width="300" height="600" />